Local Students To Earn College Credits At Limestone’s New Scholars Academy

 Students who accept invitations to participate in the Scholars Academy must maintain A’s and B’s in all courses and continue in The University program until graduation.
 While there are no added costs to take part in the program at Limestone, the students who leave the Scholars Academy at any point would be required to reimburse the school district for all expenses incurred for college course work and other related fees.

 “We have enjoyed working with the Cherokee County School District in getting this program off the ground, and we’re looking forward to a long-term partnership that will create a wonderful new path to college success for high school students,” said Limestone President Dr. Darrell Parker.
 “While we’re excited about having the local high school students on our campus, the primary purpose of the Scholars Academy is to serve the most academically capable students at an accelerated rate and level commensurate with their abilities.

-“We are providing these scholars the opportunity to immerse themselves in the college atmosphere,” he added.
+“We are providing these scholars the opportunity to immerse themselves in The University atmosphere,” he added.
 “In taking part in the Scholars Academy, they will acquire time management skills, further develop their critical thinking, and to get a true grasp for what college life feels like.
 They will also receive a top-notch quality education in a supportive learning environment.”

 The school district’s recent application process required a 500-word essay, two academic recommendations, and a personal interview to be considered for the Scholars Academy.

 Justin Lovelace will serve as the Scholars Academy Principal.

 For more information on the Scholars Academy, contact Amanda Painter, Coordinator of High Schools for the Cherokee County School District, at amanda.painter [at] cherokee1.org or call (864) 206-2201.

 - Student must score 1000+ on 8th grade PSAT (students with less than a 1000 can apply but will receive less points for PSAT performance).